Best native plants for Midwest gardens

 These native shrubs and trees are made for Midwest weather, seasons, and sunshine.

-Plant all these flowers together for a stunning native garden
+Plant all these plants together for a stunning native garden

 All the plants here look amazing in Midwestern gardens!
 Every one of these plants is also a perennial, meaning they will come back year after year looking better than ever.